Community Resources

 Community Care Licensing: Community Care Licensing is the state agency responsible for licensing and monitoring family child care homes and child care centers to ensure that they provide safe and healthy environments for children.

 Child Care Aware of America: Child Care Aware is a national membership organization of all child care resource and referrals in the country.
 Child Care Aware of America works to advocate for child care policies that positively impact the lives of children and families.
-This site assists parents in identifying high-quality child care and provides other information and supportive resources for families, such as tips for choosing child care, evaluating a provider, licensing, types of care, and other resources.
+This site assists parents in identifying high-quality child care and provides other information and supportive resources for families, such as tips for choosing child care, evaluating a provider, licensing, types of care and other resources.

 TrustLine: TrustLine is California’s registry of in-home child care providers who have passed a background screening.
 All caregivers listed with TrustLine have been cleared through a fingerprint check of records at the California Department of Justice.
 This means they have no disqualifying criminal convictions or substantiated child abuse reports in California.
 Licensed providers in the state of California have to go through an in-depth background check; families are able to TrustLine their nanny or other caregiver.
 To learn more, this article discusses Nanny Checks: Why TrustLine is the Gold Standard for California.